htegegne/my-portfolio/README.md

 Experience and Skills

 Discover my professional experience and the skills I've acquired throughout my career.
-From software engineering to various other domains, I have a diverse skill set that allows me to tackle challenges effectively .
+From software engineering to various other domains, I have a diverse skill set that allows me to tackle challenges effectively.

 Contact Me